semrush/intergalactic/website/docs/style/typography/typography.md

 @## Paragraph

-There are three text sizes we use in our products.
+There are three text sizes commonly used in our products:

 ### 16px text